Charlietzu/vuttr-charlietzu/README.md

 Basically a CRUD application that we can filter by the items requested for the API. <br />

-### WARNING

-This project is not yet finished, i haven't yet applied all the styles and i still want to clean more of the code.
-But you can already use it!

 ## How to use

 Clone/Download this repository, then run: